-The best gaming mice you can buy today
+The best gaming mice available today in 2022

 The Razer DeathAdder V2 refreshes the hyper-popular Razer DeathAdder line while ticking just about every box you might have lined up in your search for the best gaming mouse – and it ticks them with style.
 We think it is the best gaming mouse for most people as a result.

 The DeathAdder V2 delivers an astonishing 20,000 DPI resolution sensor, as well as Razer's new optical switches, 8 programmable buttons, 5 on-board memory profiles, a deep configuration software suite and a braided Speedflex cable.